PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   index.
 All six production occurrences retain the exact order transpose-Mean, Mean/Mul/Add/Conv, optional LayerNorm, terminal Mean, SE conv, SE FC, and optional Conv attention.
+- The same scope contract covers only the five repeated gate-layout sequences that were audited as contiguous registered runners.
+Four keep the exact mixed-attention, elementwise-gate, Pad, dual-postconv-gate, NDHWC-gate, cost-volume-scatter, Add/Concat-suffix, and dual-Mul/Concat order.
+The fifth starts at elementwise-gate exactly as before.
+All eight runners retain standalone behavior through an optional `state_scope` argument, and the later isolated mixed-attention, Pad, NDHWC, cost-volume, and dual-Mul calls intentionally do not share this scope.
 - Shared parsers preserve the exact old generated syntax when broadening would change rule eligibility.
 Parser ownership tests prevent duplicate exporter implementations and unused compatibility imports.